 Tech Stream Requirements

-In addition to the program requirements, Tech stream students have the following requirements:
+In addition to the 9 units of core program requirements, Tech stream students have the following requirements:

 Year-Long TNL Residency (3 units)